Behave JSON result

 --data-binary '@my-report.json'

-Each of these fields serves a specific purpose in creating and organizing the test execution:
+A file containing the test execution details.
+This file has some fields, and each of these fields serves a specific purpose in creating and organizing the test execution:

 The